tespkg/actions-cache/README.md

 `restore-keys` works similar to how github's `@actions/cache@v2` works: It search each item in `restore-keys` as prefix in object names and use the latest one

+## Amazon S3 permissions

+When using this with Amazon S3, the following permissions are necessary:

+ - `s3:PutObject`
+ - `s3:GetObject`
+ - `s3:ListBucket`
+ - `s3:GetBucketLocation`
+ - `s3:ListBucketMultipartUploads`
+ - `s3:ListMultipartUploadParts`